 Stability also hinges on quality employees that can help you expand.
 However, as a business owner looking to scale up, it can be a difficult process to know who you need and how to properly manage the existing personnel that you already have.
 This is where an international PEO provider can be useful and can allow you to outsource management.

-This can allow you to grow your business internationally by having the PEO provider take over important employee recruitment services and online payroll solutions.
+This can allow you to grow your business internationally by having the PEO provider take over important employee recruitment services.
 Working with a PEO ensures that your focus is on making the business stable as it handles all your human resource activities, increasing the overall stability on all fronts as your startup transitions into a scale up business.

 Availability of resources